GarlicRot/Rusher-Plugin-Bot/README.md

 - Data is processed, normalized, and cached for speed and reliability.
 - Slash commands feed this data into carefully formatted Discord embeds.
 - GitHub metadata (stars, last update time, etc.) is automatically included when available.

+## Changelog

+This project maintains an automatically generated changelog in [CHANGELOG.md](./CHANGELOG.md).
+The changelog is built from the Git commit history by a GitHub Actions workflow and is ordered from newest to oldest changes.

+## Contributing

+Contributions, suggestions, and improvements are welcome.

+- Open an issue if you find a bug or want to request a feature.
+- Submit a pull request for bug fixes, enhancements, or documentation updates.
+- Keep changes focused and clearly described in the PR description.
+- For larger changes, consider opening an issue first to discuss the approach.

+A dedicated [CONTRIBUTING.md](./CONTRIBUTING.md) file will describe the full contribution process and coding guidelines.